lichlzh/CurveSystem/README.md

 # CurveSystem
-The Assignment of ECUST Java lesson.
+The Assignment of ECUST Java lesson.<br/>

-The code is from a Java beginner so it must be ugly.
+The code is from a Java beginner so it must be ugly. <br/>
-Welcome to point out bugs or shortcomings.
+Welcome to point out bugs or shortcomings. <br/>
-Thank you.⊙ω⊙
+Thank you.⊙ω⊙<br/>